aitanagoca/Mastodon-Dynamo-App/README.md

 ### (PART 2) Running example application locally

+From the output, we can conclude that the application is functioning correctly.
+It’s successfully capturing tweets and their associated data in real-time.
+The data includes the tweet’s content, the user who posted it, and any hashtags used.

 <img width="1189" alt="Captura de pantalla 2024-03-09 a les 17 22 14" src="https://github.com/aitanagoca/Mastodon-Dynamo-App/assets/92036724/a4bf01b4-668a-421f-975c-3c3bc06c8dbc">

 ### (PART 3) Stateless: joining a static RDD with a real time stream